Central Auckland, East Auckland, North Auckland, South Auckland, West Auckland > Private Hospitals & Specialists >

 When is surgery needed?

 Surgical treatment is necessary when the exostoses are symptomatic with water trapping or ear infections are not easily manageable with ear drops and or ear plugs.
 If the exostoses are large and if on-going cold water exposure is anticipated, surgical treatment may also be recommended.
-Many surfers don’t like wearing ear plugs and should have large exostoses removed before too many problems begin.
+Many surfers don’t like wearing ear plugs and should have symptomatic exostoses removed before too many problems begin.
+Surgery is easier with quicker healing when these are treated earlier, rather than later.

 Surgery is a safe and effective treatment for exostoses and involves elevating the ear canal skin off the exostoses and then drilling them away.
 The skin is then replaced and held in place with a dressing while it heals.
 Operations are performed on a day stay basis and are tailored to the individual.
-We can do minimally invasive "chisel" removal down through the ear canal for moderate size exostoses, and for severe exostoses a discrete cosmetic incision is made tucked into the crease behind the ear and a combination of chisel and micro drill is used.
-Discomfort is mild afterwards, and the ear needs to be protected from water from 4-12 weeks ( depending on the procedure best suited).
+We can do minimally invasive "chisel" removal down through the ear canal for moderate size exostoses, and for severe exostoses a discrete cosmetic incision is made tucked into the crease behind the ear and a combination of chisel, diamond micro drill and the latest technology Piezo device are used.
+Discomfort is mild afterwards, and the ear needs to be protected from water from 4-12 weeks (depending on the procedure best suited).
 After exostosis surgery, all should use ear protection from the cold to minimise the risk of the exostoses re growing.

 Consultations and surgery are usually both covered by health insurance.